 Squatting is not necessarily trespassing.
 Trespassing is a criminal offense, while squatting is usually a civil matter.
 However, if the landlord or property owner has established that the squatter is unwelcome, the squatting can be treated as criminal behavior.
 In Arizona, the intent of the squatter is irrelevant to adverse possession.

 - Arizona has some of the most detailed squatter’s rights laws in the United States – there are a lot of different provisions and exceptions, so make sure that you have the correct information while navigating the world of squatter’s rights and adverse possession.

 - Squatters or trespassers may falsely claim that they have a right to be on the property.
 For example, they may present false papers or other fraudulent evidence to the owner.
 This is illegal.

-- Squatters to have rights, but to gain those rights they have to fulfill the requirements for adverse possession.
+- Squatters do have rights, but to gain those rights they must fulfill the requirements for adverse possession.
 If they don’t, they can be arrested as criminal trespassers.

 There are exceptions to the rule.